 At 12 months of age, Aussies become adults.
 When you make the transition from puppy food to the best dog food for Australian Shepherds in the adult stage of life, it is okay to switch brands.
 Your dog’s nutritional needs can vary greatly depending on his lifestyle and activity level.

 Whichever food you choose, be sure to mix the old food and the new food together for 4-5 days before solely feeding the new adult food.
 You also need to consult your veterinarian or a canine nutritionist on the best dog food for Australian Shepherds in this stage of life.

 A great place to start for an active, normal body weight/condition Aussie in a low-active home is Purina Pro Plan Sport Active 26/16.
 Purina Pro Plan provides quality nutrition for the average Aussie in their 26/16 formula.

 At 26% protein and 16% fat, your dog will have plenty of spunk for long walks, playing Frisbee, and chasing the kids around the yard.
 This balance of energy will help prevent unwanted weight gain.
 It also contains quality ingredients for a healthy coat, like biotin, fish, and eggs.

 Very Active/Sporting Australian Shepherds

-If your Aussie is very active – engaging regularly or competitively in activities like agility, herding or flyball – it is best to invest in a food that keeps up with them.
-A very popular and effective source of nutrition that can be easily tweaked to your dog’s needs is from Royal Canin.
+If your Aussie is very active – engaging regularly or competitively in activities like agility, herding, or flyball – it is best to invest in food that keeps up with them.
+A very popular and effective source of nutrition that can be easily tweaked to your dog’s needs is Royal Canin.